Welcome to the PSYC 434 lecture website

 - Exposure timing: does your exposure appear before the outcome?
 (It should.)

-Accounting for Confounders
+Accounting for confounders

-- Baseline confounders: Have you defined your baseline confounders L?
+- Baseline confounders: have you defined your baseline confounders L?

-- Justification: Can you explain how the baseline confounders could affect both A and Y?
+- Justification: can you explain how the baseline confounders could affect both A and Y?

-- Timing: Are the baseline confounders measured before the exposure?
+- Timing: are the baseline confounders measured before the exposure?

-- Inclusion: Is the baseline measure of the exposure and the baseline outcome included in the set of baseline confounders?
+- Inclusion: is the baseline measure of the exposure and the baseline outcome included in the set of baseline confounders?

-- Sufficiency: Are the baseline confounders sufficient to ensure balance on the exposure, such that A is independent of Y given L?
-If not, explain your sensitivity analysis (E-values)
+- Sufficiency: are the baseline confounders sufficient to ensure balance on the exposure, such that A is independent of Y given L?
+If not, explain your sensitivity analysis (E-values).

-- Causal diagram: Have you drawn a causal diagram (DAG) to highlight both measured and unmeasured sources of confounding?
+- Causal diagram: have you drawn a causal diagram (DAG) to highlight both measured and unmeasured sources of confounding?

-- Measurement error: Have you described potential biases from measurement errors?
+- Measurement error: have you described potential biases from measurement errors?

-- Temporal order: Does your DAG have time indicators to ensure correct temporal order?
+- Temporal order: does your DAG have time indicators to ensure correct temporal order?

-Identifying the Estimand
+Identifying the estimand

-- What is your casual contrast?
+- What is your causal contrast?

 - Have you stated your causal contrast clearly?